 In addition to figuring out whether you even have a workers' compensation claim, you may have questions about how the claims process works.
 For many, navigating the workers' compensation process quickly becomes overwhelming.
 With your treatment options and benefits needed to support yourself and your family on the line, do not leave the outcome of your claim to chance.
 Turn to a skilled workers' compensation lawyer for guidance and confidence.

 Attorney David H. Bailly provides knowledgeable guidance for clients filing workers' compensation claims in Minnesota.
-Based in St. Louis Park, just outside of Minneapolis, he represents clients throughout the Twin Cities and the state, as well as those from western Wisconsin.
+Based in Eden Prairie, just outside of Minneapolis, he represents clients throughout the Twin Cities and the state, as well as those from western Wisconsin.

 Reporting The Injury Or Accident